Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 * Citizens can also send commands with either version `1.1` or `1.2`.
 These commands will be fulfilled by the server's implementation of `1.2`.
 Replies will indicate version `1.2`.
 * Citizens can also send commands with version `2.0`.
 These commands will be fulfilled by the server's implementation of `2.0`.
 Replies will use version `2.0`.
 * Citizens can also send commands with no version specified.
 These commands will be fulfilled by the server's implementation of `2.0`.
 Replies will use version `2.0`.
 * Citizens can not successfully send commands with version `1.5`.
 These commands will not be processed.
-Replies will be `505 RSVP Version Not Supported` and use version `1.2`.
+Replies will use the mnemonic `UNSUPPORTED` and version `1.2`.
 * Citizens can not successfully send commands with version `0.1` nor `2.1` nor `3.0`.
 These commands will not be processed.
-Replies will be `505 RSVP Version Not Supported` and use version `2.0`.
+Replies will use the mnemonic `UNSUPPORTED` and version `2.0`.